timogoudzwaard/book-club/README.md

 ## Getting Started

+Install the packages using `yarn`

-First, run the development server:
+To run the development server:

 ```bash
 yarn dev